hull museum quarter

 Climb aboard at the Streetlife Museum of Transport and enjoy all the sights, sounds and smells of the past.
 Experience 200 years of transport history as you walk down a 1940s high street, board a tram, or enjoy the pleasures of our carriage ride or vintage car ride.

-You will find a unique collection of early motor cars, horse drawn carriages and bicycles.
-Railway and local history are also well covered as well as a display on Joseph Ranks’ Clarence Mill that dominates the River Hull.
+You will find a unique collection of early motor cars, horse-drawn carriages and bicycles.
+Railway and local history are also well covered.

 See the mighty Mirlees Monarch diesel engines used to power the ship through Arctic seas.
-The crew and skippers accommodation is unchanged since the ship was built and includes washrooms, berths and eating facilities.
-Visitors can stand in the wheelhouse and see 1960s state of the art technology used to navigate the vessel and hunt for fish.
+The crew and skippers’ accommodation is unchanged.
+Visitors can stand in the wheelhouse and see 1960s state-of-the-art technology used to navigate the vessel and hunt for fish.

 Hull & East Riding Museum

-Begin in the Natural History Galleries which display a life-size model mammoth, Mortimer, as well as a hands-on fossil display.
-Then explore prehistoric Yorkshire from Palaeolithic people to the Roan invasion.
-Enjoy objects from the mysterious Roos Carr figurines to the impressive Hasholme boat and take a stroll through our replica Iron-age village.
+Begin in the Natural History Galleries, which display a life-size model mammoth, then explore prehistoric Yorkshire from Palaeolithic people to the Roman invasion.
+Enjoy objects from the mysterious Roos Carr figurines to the impressive Hasholme boat and take a stroll through our replica Iron Age village.